What Is a Limited Liability Partnership?

 Limited Liability Partnership vs. LLCs

-Wrongdoing or negligence outside the scope of the owner's duties doesn't have liability protection in either type of business.
-Some examples would be if an owner sexually harasses an employee or client, steals from the company, or physically assaults someone.
+Wrongdoing or gross negligence outside the scope of the owner's duties doesn't have liability protection in either type of business—for example, if an owner sexually harasses an employee or client, steals from the company, or physically assaults someone.

 LLPs vs. Limited Partnerships